Jarrow Formulas Vinpocetine

 - Improvement in flow properties of the blood and a reduction in platelet aggregation as a result of effects on PDE (Akopov SE, Gabrielian ES.
 Effects of aspirin, dipyridamole, nifedipine and cavinton which act on platelet aggregation induced by different aggregating agents alone and in combination.
 Eur J Clin Pharmacol.
 1992;42(3):257-9).

-many of which have been explored experimentally.
+These mechanisms of action suggest numerous possible benefits, many of which have been explored experimentally.
 In a double-blind placebo-controlled study in which 20 mg of Vinpocetine was given twice per day to subjects with long-term reduced circulation to the brain, the results were very wide-ranging.
 After 45 days, researchers found that subjects had greater mental alertness, reduced confusion, enhanced recall of recent events, diminished anxiety, less fatigue, and greater emotional stability.

-which have been performed with Vinpocetine have involved elderly subjects.
+The majority of the over 100 clinical trials (totaling more than 20,000 individuals) which have been performed with Vinpocetine have involved elderly subjects.
 Most of these trials have focused upon Vinpocetine's impact upon memory However, it would be wrong to think that only those who are older can benefit from this supplement.
 Several studies using normal, healthy volunteers of average age have demonstrated that short-term memory can be enhanced even in these subjects and even under conditions of induced memory impairment.
 Such findings have implications for students and others who find themselves having to process and memorize large amounts of information over short periods of time.

+Reduced circulation in the head area can contribute to many difficulties.
 For instance, increased blood viscosity (stickiness and/or thickness) and increased membrane rigidity in red blood cells can lead to blood flow problems in the inner ear.
 This can have implications for hearing and balance.

 Similarly, blood flow plays a major role in eye health.
 Excessive platelet clumping can impair blood supply through the microvessels which serve the retina as well as many parts of the brain.
 These vessels are sometimes large enough for only one blood cell to pass through at a time.
 Poor circulation can impair the health of the macula and it can influence the pressure inside the eye itself.
 Therefore, as in the case of the inner ear, supplementation with Vinpocetine is an avenue of support for proper circulation to maintain tissue health and integrity.